LunaBestPone/talentExOP2/README.md

-This branch is for new development
+This branch is for peer testing

-# A functional develop code base
+# A functional code base
 Though with some minor known bugs which will be fixed in iteration 3

 # Do not expect "clone then run"